rhel-labs/instruqt/intro-to-databases/05-configure-a-web-interface/assignment.md

 title: Configure a Web Interface
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: Next, you will set up a web interface that will allow you to interact with your database through a graphical user interface
 tabs:
 - title: Terminal
   type: terminal